 Students already working with Student Accessibility Services can check with their Specialist to see if the documentation they have on file might make them eligible for a housing accommodation, but may have to submit additional documentation to become eligible.

-Students getting started with Student Accessibility Services can submit documentation and to pursue a housing accomodation Requests for the fall semester from returning students must be submitted by the Monday after Spring Break.
+Students getting started with Student Accessibility Services can submit documentation and to pursue a housing accommodation Requests for the fall semester from returning students must be submitted by November 15th of the previous year.
 Late requests, including those for Spring Semester, will be reviewed, but SAS’s ability to fulfill the accommodation is dependent on Residential Life’s room availability.